HaoYuLiu0725/ds5_uwb_remote_control/README.md

 As you connected, the interface should look like one of these two images, the left one is **anchor**, and the right one is **tag**

+If you want to use UWB's built-in IMU on your robot, make sure use **tag** on you car

 Next, click **setup** button to setup UWB

 <img src="https://github.com/HaoYuLiu0725/ds5_uwb_remote_control/blob/main/image/anchor_and_tag.png" width="1360" height="300">